 The Benefits of Rose Face Spray

-Although this moisturizing face toner is very simple, comprising of just three ingredients, it boasts a lot of benefits for the skin.
-Each ingredient has been chosen to enhance the overall effectiveness of the spray.
+This moisturizing face toner is very simple, comprising of just three ingredients, yet it boasts a lot of benefits for the skin.
+Each ingredient has been chosen to enhance the overall effectiveness of the spray for skin care.
 Two are derived from roses.
 All can be sourced organically.

 All the ingredients as well as the bottles can be purchased right off Amazon (affiliate links).

-Rose hydrosol (more commonly known as rosewater) is often used alone as a delicate toner and moisturizer.
-Among it’s benefits for the skin; it shrinks pores, soothes inflammation, has mild moisturizing and anti-bacterial properties.
-The pleasant scent is also a great mood enhancer.
+Rose hydrosol (more commonly known as rosewater) renowned for it’s complexion benefits.
+It is often used alone as a delicate toner and moisturizer.
+Among it’s benefits for the skin; it shrinks pores, soothes inflammation and is mildly moisturizing.
+It also has mild anti-bacterial properties making is a great cleanser or mid-day refresher The lovely floral scent is also said to reduce stress and improve mood.

 Glycerin creates a beneficial barrier for the face, keeping skin lightly protected from the elements.
 It also soothes and softens skin.
-The ingredient will even help by drawing moisture to your skin on a humid day.
+The vegetable glycerin will even help by drawing moisture to your skin on a humid day.